 Three for the Road

-It would probably burn out the Internet to cover every angle of Highlands County, so assuming you’ll be there for a day or two (although you should really plan to stay longer), I’ll focus on the county’s three popular destinations and what you’ll find.
+It would probably burn out the Internet to cover every angle of Highlands County Florida, so assuming you’ll be there for a day or two (although you should really plan to stay longer), I’ll focus on the county’s three popular destinations and what you’ll find.
 As a bonus, at the end of this feature I’ll add some odds and ends that’ll enhance your trip even more.

 Nearly every guest who visits Walt Disney World hears from cast members how Walt created the park’s famed ‘hub and spoke’ design, each spoke radiating off to a new and exciting destination.
 Well, he must have gotten the idea from George Sebring who, in 1911, created the circular plan as a focal point for this lakeside community.